exoad/on_the_fly/README.md

 *For people who want to do it themselves...*

-As previously stated, OnTheFly is **not** stable and is in active development, so expect bugs, undocumented actions, etc..
-Additionally, there currently is only support for Windows.
+As previously stated, OnTheFly is **not** stable and is in active development, so expect bugs, undocumented actions, etc. Additionally, there currently is only support for Windows.
 Building for any other platforms will produce undefined and untested behavior.
 However, as OnTheFly is built on Flutter and Dart, it is very easy to build with the tooling provided.

 **To build, you must have the Flutter SDK downloaded: https://docs.flutter.dev/get-started/install**